-Quin latest Scot to win medal in Tokyo
+Lyle & Quin add to Scotland's Tokyo tally

 "I'm gutted it's not a personal best; that's what hurts me the most.
 But at the end of the day, five years of work, came away with bronze and a medal is a medal.
 It just puts life in perspective.
 Just so humbled to even get the opportunity."

-On the track, Sammi Kinghorn posted a season's best in the T53 800m final but finished fourth, four hundredths of a second away from a medal.
-And Maria Lyle goes in the final of the T35 200m final at 11:44.
+Another Scot was narrowly denied a medal on the track, with Sammi Kinghorn posting a season's best in the T53 800m final but finishing fourth, four hundredths of a second away from a medal.

 Gordon Reid and Alfie Hewitt, who won silver Rio, eased though in the wheelchair tennis second round men's doubles without dropping a game.
 Then British pair won 6-0 6-0 against Austria's Thomas Flax and Nico Langmann.